MarcoSong1/cse15l-lab-reports/lab-report-2-week4.md

 Here are my code of implemation:

 Note: The `server.java` (the first two images) is the same file that we did in the lab.
 I worte `StringServer.java` based on the file `NumberServer.java` in the lab.
 As you can see, unlike the `NumberServer.java` in the lab, I did not check so many exceptions or potential error cases in my code.
 This is because that I know exactly what will be typed in my server.
-That is I am the only user in this server, thus I did not check so many exceptions and potential errors.
+That is I am the only user in this server.
+As long as I can make sure I can give correct input, thus I did not check so many exceptions and potential errors.

 ![29691682312411_ pic_hd](https://user-images.githubusercontent.com/129908756/233903913-29eecfe0-c6f2-45d7-8d92-075340bf4828.jpg)
 ![29651682311735_ pic_hd](https://user-images.githubusercontent.com/129908756/233902667-8a073380-381f-4d76-a61e-e98c1e637725.jpg)